aleclarson/saxon/README.md

 - `write(name, content)` Create or update a file
 - `mkdir(name)` Create a directory
 - `remove(name, recursive)` Destroy a path

+The `stat` function follows symlinks to their real path.

 The `list` function throws a `NOT_REAL` error if the given path does not exist.
 It throws a `NOT_DIR` error if the given path is not a directory.